TAJD/personalBlog/_posts/2021-05-12-useful-python-packages.md

 ## Data wrangling

 - [Pandas](https://pandas.pydata.org/) is the ubiquitous Python data analysis package.
 Very useful, performant given the ease of implementation and has a welcoming community for first time committers.
 Good project to learn about managing a large Python codebase.
-- [sqlalchemy](https://www.sqlalchemy.org/) is a package which allows us the power of SQL within Python.
-I'd use this to actually interact with a database and leave Pandas for the data analysis work.
+- [sqlalchemy](https://www.sqlalchemy.org/) is the primary Python ORM for working with databases.
+I'd use this to actually interact with a database and leave Pandas for the data analysis work - Pandas doesn't yet have the `upsert` ability which is useful for storing data.
 - [SQL](https://en.wikipedia.org/wiki/SQL).
 SQL is a language you need to know to interact with most databases - probably not the noSQL databases, however.
 [Designing data intensive applications](https://dataintensive.net/) is a good book which has a chapter discussing the differences between noSQL and SQL databases.

 ## Visualisation